ae6rt/decap/web/README.md

 ## Decap Web Service

+This project's dependencies are managed by the [dep](https://github.com/golang/dep) tool, which is emerging as the official Go dependency management tool.

 This is the core web service for Decap.
 It exposes REST API endoints for a web UI frontend, and receives post commit hooks from Github (and eventually other repository managers, including Stash and